blissd/fotema/core/src/thumbnailify/README.md

 -->
 # Thumbnailify

-This files in this directory are from Thumbnailify, which is on [GitHub](https://github.com/luigi311/thumbnailify/tree/main).
+The files in this directory are from Thumbnailify, which is on [GitHub](https://github.com/luigi311/thumbnailify/tree/main).

 Thumbnailify uses a GPL3 licence.